Variables in Python

 Case sensitivity

-Python is a case-sensitive language, which means there's a distinction between uppercase and lowercase letters in variable names.
+Python is case-sensitive, which means uppercase and lowercase letters are different in variable names.
 The variables name, Name, and NAME are interpreted as three different variables:

 Python 3.13